Britain's Next Top Model series 2: Week 9

-The four remaining models flew to Marrakech and excitedly arrived at their luxurious villa, where they would stay for the remainder of the competition.
+The four remaining contestants flew to Marrakech and excitedly arrived at their luxurious villa, where they would stay for the remainder of the competition.
 Lisa gave them the day off, and they headed to Nikki Beach where they had some fun along with local guys.

 The girls went to Souk where they have a challenge to find an outfit for Lisa.
-They were split into two groups (Abigail and Lianna, Jasmia and Amber) to buy the outfits.
-Abigail and Lianna won the challenge and they spent time in Moroccan spa and massage while the losers cooked vegetables for the winners.
-Back at the villa, tensions arose when Abigail and Jasmia had a big argument that continued on into the next morning.
+They were split into two groups (Abbey and Lianna, Jasmia and Amber) to buy the outfits.
+Abbey and Lianna won the challenge and they spent time in Moroccan spa and massage while the losers cooked vegetables for the winners.
+Back at the villa, tensions arose when Abbey and Jasmia had a big argument that continued on into the next morning.

 The girls arrived in a rural desert area for their photoshoot.
 Jasmia and Abigail had the strongest photos, and both advanced to the next round.
 Lianna found herself in the bottom two again, along with Amber.
 Lianna was saved from elimination, and Amber was sent home due to her inability to move well in pictures and her general lack of expression.